ngquhuanbl/api_graduation_thesis/authentication/check-email.md

-# Sign up
+# Check email

-Used to register a new user.
+Used to check whether an email is available

 **URL** : `/api/check-email/`